 First, you can inform them before they visit, so they will be prepared.
 If your friend or family member needs to use tobacco during their visit, help them identify areas off campus where they can use tobacco and dispose of it properly.
 You can also support their interests in quitting by directing them to the online cessation resources on our smoke and tobacco-free website.
 Please thank your family and friends for respecting our policy!

 Each member of the University community will be responsible for respectfully informing or reminding others of the policy if coming upon someone smoking or using tobacco.
 You are asked to approach the person in a kind, respectful way and let them know Ohio University is a smoke and tobacco-free campus.
-Sample scripts and handouts for helping to support compliance are available on the Smoke and tobacco-free website, as well as a list of resources for tobacco users if they are interested in learning more about our smoke and tobacco-free policy and/or cessation support.
+Sample scripts and handouts for helping to support compliance are available on the Tools & Downloads page.
+A list of resources for tobacco users if they are interested in quitting can be found on the Cessation Resources page.

 Yes, employees can leave campus during scheduled breaks, but should be mindful of the length of their breaks in accordance with the University’s policy.

 OHIO is committed to assisting smokers and tobacco users if they choose to quit or cease use while on campus.
 Research indicates that it can take multiple attempts to quit and therefore, the University must support these attempts, including cessation programs, support groups, and nicotine replacement therapy.
-As more detailed information becomes available, it will be listed on the resources page of the smoke and tobacco-free website.
+Information about these resources can be found on the Cessation Resources page.

 Yes.
 The Smoke and tobacco-free OHIO Policy prohibits tobacco use on University property, including sports stadiums and fields.
 Ohio University recognizes that becoming a smoke and tobacco-free campus requires a culture shift and it will take time for the community to adjust.